ncatlab/nlab-content/pages/7/2/0/8/18027/content.md

 =--

 This is about Birkhoff's variety or HSP theorem in [[universal algebra]], related to [[equational logic]].
-While it is sometimes referred to simply as Birkhoff's theorem beware of other well know [[Birkhoff's theorems]].
+While it is sometimes referred to simply as Birkhoff's theorem beware of other well known [[Birkhoff's theorems]].

 #Contents#
 * table of contents